 But if President Barack Obama and Congress fail to broker a deal by Dec.
-31 to stave off tax increases and massive spending cuts, New England will suffer harsher consequences than the nation as a whole, the economists said.

 In fact, according to an analysis by Moody’s Analytics, four New England states -- Connecticut, Massachusetts, Rhode Island and Vermont -- would be among the seven hardest-hit states if the nation goes over the fiscal cliff, and all six states in the region would be among the top 20 in expected job losses.

 The primary reason for this, the economists said, is that the expiration of the Bush-era tax cuts would have a greater impact on New England because of its relatively high per capita income.

 The consortium of regional economists, which planned to formally present its findings at a conference of the business-backed New England Council on Thursday, pointed to wide variances in the forecast on a state-by-state basis.

 "Massachusetts, Vermont and New Hampshire are expected to recover their jobs lost during the recession period and add jobs by the end of our forecast period," said Ross Gittell, a University of New Hampshire economist and the partnership’s forecast manager.

 The same was not true for other states.